iminto/redis-tui/README.md

   #connect redis local
   localhost:6379
   ```
-- Sometimes,the application panics when resize the windows and the windows contains emoji or grapheme cluster.
+- Sometimes,the application panics when resize the windows and the windows contains emoji or grapheme cluster.It's the bug of third mod,I resolve it locally,you can download from release page.